Why you should scan every patient.

 Foot scanners are being used with greater frequency than ever before.
 By providing detailed images of the feet, these devices provide a full view of your patients’ postural health.
 Scans can be as accurate as a quarter of the width of a human hair.

 Foot imbalances that may be imperceptible to the naked eye are revealed, while subsequent educational screens provide detailed graphics and images that make it easy to explain results to patients.
+In fact, new scanning technology in the marketplace enables patients to scan themselves while viewing patient-education graphics and videos.
 Within moments, you can determine if a patient is a candidate for custom orthotics and, if so, submit the patient’s scan directly from the software.

 Yet despite their growing proliferation in the profession, foot scanners remain underutilized.
 Many doctors only scan patients if they suspect a pedal imbalance (which is actually the case with a majority of patients), or those who complain of foot pain.